My mummy I'm a miracle!

 MRS. (Spoken) push you in a minute!

-Each new-born life, a yet unpainted... still unbroken skin...
-This mind...
+Each new-born life, a yet unpainted...
+This unbroken skin... uncorrupted mind...

 Every is unbelievably unlikely.
 The of existence, Almost small.
-The most common in life is life,
+The most thing in life is life,

 (Baby cries)

-And yet single life, Every new is a miracle!
+And yet every life, Every new is a miracle!
 Miracle!

 MRS. (spoken) is the worst day of my life!

-MRS. Oh, my undercarriage doesn't quite normal.
-My skin looks just revolting in this fluorescent light, And this gown is nothing like the semi-formal, semi-Spanish gown I should be in the semi-finals tonight.
-I be dancing the tarantella Qui mon italiano Not dressed in cotton, a smarting front bottom, And this...
+MRS. Oh, my doesn't feel quite normal.
+My skin looks just revolting in foul fluorescent light, And this gown is like the semi-formal, semi-Spanish gown I should be wearing in the semi-finals tonight.
+I should be the tarantella Qui mon italiano Not dressed in cotton, a smarting front bottom, And this...

 MRS. Horrible...